mohamedmshokry/sample-Flask-AKS/README.md

 * Helm is using values files for customization.
 Helm Pipeline is exposing only commonly changed values like Helm release name, namespace, and image tag
 ***
 # Automated Application deployment using Azure DevOps (Work In Progress)
-To create the flow of CI/CD and Continuous deployment we will utilize Azure DevOps to create CI/CD pipeline and deploy the helm chart to the AKS
+Another oprtion to create the flow of CI/CD and Continuous deployment we will utilize Azure DevOps to create CI/CD pipeline and deploy the helm chart to the AKS

+In order get up and running fast we can use VSTS local agents, So I will be using local Ubuntu 22.04 VM to host the pipeline executions

+We have below Azure pipeline files:
+* **azdevops-flask-app-ci.yml** Azure pipeline automatically triggered on repo changes to build flask app docker image and push it ACR
+* **02-AKS-Provision-Terraform.yml** Pipeline to provision AKS